Bent Law Legal Services is organizing two community initiatives this month to support sick children and local first responders.

 "PTSD affects us all, but first responders bear the brunt," Bent said, noting 15 to 30 per cent of first responders suffer from PTSD compared to 6.8 per cent of the general population.

-Bent's father was a police officer, many of her friends are police officers, and her husband is a corrections officer who suffers from PTSD.
+Bent's father was a police officer, many of her friends are police officers, and she knows people who suffer from PTSD.

 "I've lost a lot of friends who unfortunately felt that life was a little too much," she said.
 "It's not an easy road."